Privacy Policy

 12. Amendment of the Privacy Statement

-If we amend the Privacy Statement, this will be indicated on the homepage.
+If we amend the Privacy Statement, this will be indicated on the website.